 Dorrie Higbee joined the Center in May 2009.
 She and her family moved to Maine from Colorado in 2004 to build their home by the sea.
 Dorrie brings a flare for logistics coordinating and several years of business and personnel management experience to the organization.
 She holds a B.A. from St. Bonaventure University in New York.

-Digital Fabrication and Assistant Facilities Manager/Instructor
+Facilities and Digital Fabrication Manager/Instructor

 Operations and Finance Manager

 Kat Richman joined the Center as Operations and Finance Manager in June 2010.
 Previously she was the Operations and Finance Manager at the Center for Maine Contemporary Art and the Director of Finance and Operations at Waterfall Arts.
 She received a B.A. in Art History from Bowdoin College.
 Kat has a background in real estate management and is a Notary Public.
-She lives in Appleton in a strawbale house that she and her husband designed and built.

 Board of Directors